 1978 Pontiac Firebird Trans Am

-This is a car that produced 220 horses.
+The Trans Am is a car that produced 220 horses.
 It could beat Corvettes of the same era.
 It went 0 to 60 in 9.6 seconds, and it had a top speed of 127 mph.
-It helped carry the muscle concept through the late 70s, and it’s on a short list of amazing cars that allowed muscle to survive into the modern era.
+It helped carry the muscle concept through the late 70s, and it’s on a shortlist of amazing cars that allowed muscle to survive into the modern era.

 1969 Ford Mustang

 You’ll see the year 1969 again.
 Many could argue that it was the absolute peak year for American muscle.
 The ‘69 Mustang is considered one of the all-time classic cars ever made.
 It was massively popular, and it came when Mustang was establishing itself as the king of American muscle.

 The ‘69 Mustang had a great engine.
 It was designed for racing but marketed to the masses.
 It could sustain 6000 RPM on the track.
 Those rotations generated 375 horsepower in a V8 design.
 It could go 0 to 60 in just 6 seconds (an amazing feat for the era), and it topped at 128 mph.
 The most exclusive build of the year, Boss 429, has recently auctioned for $200,000.
 How’s that for a classic?

 1965 Shelby GT350